Bathurst 1000: Group A Era

-Under these regulations red flag race results were based on positions held at the end of the last completed lap as there were no official record of the lap not completed.
-As Richards had been leading the race on that lap his team was declared the winner.
+Under these regulations, red-flag race results were based on positions held at the end of the last completed lap as there was no official record of the lap not completed.
+As Richards had been leading the race on that lap, his team was declared the winner.
 This was an unpopular decision with some race fans, many of whom could not understand how a wrecked Nissan could beat a perfectly healthy Sierra that had passed it on the track.
 As the rain clouds dissipated many unhappy campers loudly voiced their opinions.
 Race winners Mark Skaife and Jim Richards were challenged by a rowdy, confused and alcohol-fuelled crowd.
 On the winners' podium the normally affable Richards responded to the boos of the crowd with, "this is bloody disgraceful" and "you're a pack of arseholes" during the nationally televised trophy presentation.